-The term “domain authority” was coined by the engineers who created Moz’s Open Site Explorer tool years ago.
+The engineers who created Moz’s Open Site Explorer tool years ago coined the term “domain authority.”
 Back in the good ole days of 2006, defining domain authority was so much easier, as Moz Open Site Explorer, Majestic SEO Site Explorer or numerous other tools would nail down a solid domain authority number for you.
 From there, you could embark on a link building campaign and watch that figure rise (usually while you observed gains in Google rankings, too).

 Today, domain authority can account for multiple signals including (but not limited to) social shares, brand mentions, domain age, long clicks, backlinks, backlink age, spam signals, and citations.